PhanthroX/PhanthroX/README.md

 <section>
 <h2> About me</h2>
 <section>
+Hi there.
+I hope you're doing well! ;)

 I have a degree in Business Management Administration and Master's degree in Marketing and Digital Behavior Management.

-Right now i'm working in a financial institution as a Process and Quality Assistant.
-I am making a career transition to the programming area, FrontEnd in particular.
+Right now i'm working in the area of processes and quality, mapping, creating and improving processes and solving problems.
+Today, my main focus is process mapping and transforming the user experience.

+My goal is to continually develop the environment in which I operate, based on the people around me, so that I can increasingly learn and develop my career as a developer and the organization I am part of!

+I am available to exchange ideas.
+Cheers!

 #### Working With:
 ![HTML](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)